nbsdx/binja-ui-tweaks/README.md

 Location: `Tools -> Add Graph Preview`

-* Gives you a high-level overview of your function - similar to IDA's
+* Gives you a high-level overview of your function - similar to IDA's.
+It's located in the `Graph` tab next to `Xrefs`

 ### Bugs

-1. No known bugs
+1. Rendering the image takes a lot of resources, so if you're resizing it with a large function, there will be some lag.
+   * Might look at rendering an SVG image that can be resized more easily when you enter a new function